 Unlike the electricity market the Finnish natural gas market is less liberalised and competitive.
 All the natural gas needed is imported from Russia and there are no transmission connections to other EU countries.
 Finland has derogation from the Natural Gas Directive that allows it not to open its natural gas market.
 However, a secondary gas market is in operation so that the users of natural gas are able to trade with each other in the natural gas they have acquired for their own use from the wholesale market to adjust their purchase and use of gas.
+Natural gas has become less competitive due to the increase of taxes in 2011.
+Thus the development opportunities for natural gas have been weakened.

-One of the key regulatory tasks for the Energy Market Authority is network regulation covering both economic and technical aspects.
+One of the key regulatory tasks for the Energy Market Authority is the regulation of electricity and natural gas network system operators covering both economic and technical aspects.
 The second regulatory period for electricity network regulation started in 2008 with an improved regulatory model including incentives for cost efficiency and quality improvement.
-A project - Roadmap 2020 - to prepare a vision and define the needed strategies and actions to develop network regulation of both distribution and transmission system operators was launched with a deadline in autumn 2010.
+A project - Roadmap 2020 - to prepare a vision and define the needed strategies and actions to develop network regulation of both distribution and transmission system operators by 2020 was launched in 2009 with a deadline in autumn 2010.
+However, this project has been delayed due to preparation work of the electricity network regulation model for the third regulatory period which will start in 2012.
+The final report of the Roadmap 2020 -project will be published in autumn 2011.
 The second regulatory period for natural gas network regulation started in the beginning of 2009.
 The improved regulatory model includes incentives for the natural gas TSO to improve its cost efficiency and quality of supply.